tatum021/hashkey-custody-api-docs/source/index.html.md

 sign | string | hex string, sign parameters with HMACSHA256

 ### Signature
-The sign can be verified by the following steps:
+In order to prove the message sender's identity, it should be verified by the following steps:

-1. Form a String message (sorted) that contains data prarams(exclude the sign self).
+1. Form a String message (sorted) that contains data prarams(exclude the sign param).

     if body params is:
 </br>